-Assured Supervision Accountability Program (ASAP) wishes you a very safe summer
+Assured Supervision Accountability Program wishes you a very safe Mardi Gras!

-Assured Supervision Accountability Program (ASAP) wishes you a very safe summer
+Assured Supervision Accountability Program wishes you a very safe Mardi Gras!

-ASAP supports the development of rules and regulations governing providers of electronic monitoring services in Louisiana, and voluntarily holds itself to the highest standards of transparency, accountability, and service.
+The Assured Supervision Program supports the development of rules and regulations governing providers of electronic monitoring services in Louisiana, and voluntarily holds itself to the highest standards of transparency, accountability, and service.
+We worked hard to get Act 746 passed!

 To be able to respond to violations and to serve the Court properly, a supervision program must be available immediately.
 A company that provides a device and simply “monitors” that device from other states cannot be made accountable when things go wrong.